 "No matter which way one turns, there is luxury and comfort, this is exceptionally true in the reception corridor and ladies room, as well as in the entrance lobby."

-During World War II, the Suffolk Theater was an official issuing agent for U.S. war bonds.
+During World War II, The Suffolk was an official issuing agent for U.S. war bonds.
 Various organizations, including the Long Island Farm Bureau, regularly used the theater for special events and meetings.
 The theater was, in fact, a hub of activity in the town, and a central attraction for many years.

-Unfortunately, changes in shopping habits, a shifting economy and the birth of the multiplex forced The Suffolk Theater to close in 1987.
+Unfortunately, changes in shopping habits, a shifting economy and the birth of the multiplex forced The Suffolk to close in 1987.
 The theater was listed for sale from 1987 until 1994 when the Town of Riverhead purchased the theater.

 The Suffolk Theater remained "dark" and sat idle for eighteen years.

-In 2005, Dianne and Bob Castaldi purchased The Suffolk Theater with a vision of creating a unique, state-of-the-art performing arts center.
+In 2005, Dianne and Bob Castaldi purchased The Suffolk with a vision of creating a unique, state-of-the-art performing arts center.
 Many repairs and updates were required; however, much of the interior beauty of the theater remained intact.
 It truly became a labor of love for the Castaldi's as the project was fraught with many obstacles.

-The Suffolk Theater restoration project took a major, public step forward on September 2, 2011, with the lighting of the theater's newly renovated state-of-the-art LED marquee - a colorful, electronically animated marquee that wowed a crowd of hundreds who gathered to celebrate the re-lighting on East Main Street in historic downtown Riverhead.
+The Suffolk restoration project took a major, public step forward on September 2, 2011, with the lighting of the theater's newly renovated state-of-the-art LED marquee - a colorful, electronically animated marquee that wowed a crowd of hundreds who gathered to celebrate the re-lighting on East Main Street in historic downtown Riverhead.

 The marquee-lighting ceremony was part of "A Night Out in Riverhead" - one of a number of events taking place in downtown Riverhead.
 They included a reception for a new art exhibit at the East End Arts gallery on East Main Street, a free concert by the Sunnyland Jazz Band presented by Riverhead Townscape on the arts council's grounds along the riverfront, and special deals at downtown restaurants.

-Following five years of research, investment, planning and negotiations, thankfully, The Suffolk Theater has once again become Long Island's favorite playhouse.
+Following five years of research, investment, planning and negotiations, thankfully, The Suffolk has once again become Long Island's favorite playhouse.
 The theater has been meticulously restored and transformed into a flexible performance space and special event facility, complete with a state-of-the-art lighting and projection system.